gustavoamigo/nanoserver/README.md

 I think the rest of the code should speak for itself.
 I created some test using mocha, which should help understanding the code.

 ## License
-The whole thing is lincesed under MIT License.
+The whole thing is licensed under MIT License.